About Spanish Bullfighting Tune

 Can I play Spanish Bullfighting Tune on this page?

 Yes.
-This Spanish Bullfighting Tune page keeps the fingering chart, 2/4 phrase layout, and C note center easy to follow while letting you switch between the supported ocarina, recorder, and tin whistle views.
+This Spanish Bullfighting Tune page keeps the fingering chart, 2/4 phrase layout, and C note center easy to follow while letting you switch between the supported instrument setups on the page.

-Which note view should I use for Spanish Bullfighting Tune?
+Should I use letter notes or numbered notes for Spanish Bullfighting Tune?

 Letter notes are usually the faster default for pulse-based practice, while numbered notes stay available whenever you want a more familiar number reference.